RoboticVisionOrg/carlie_docs/docs/pages/3_levels_of_carlie.md

 * The **config_node** - attempts to set the Carlie config values on the micro-controller to be those specified by the ROS parameter server.
 * The **low_level_converter_node** - converts topics coming from the micro-controller that are not in standard ROS message formats, such as the raw odometry data.
-* The **driver_node** - which listens to the *joy* and */carlie/ackermann_cmd/autonomous* topics and publishes the */carlie/ackermann_cmd*, */carlie/ackermann_cmd/teleop* and */carlie/estop/gamepad* topics.
+* The **driver_node** - is used to pass commands between the computer and the micro-controller.
+This node listens to the *joy* and */carlie/ackermann_cmd/autonomous* topics and publishes the */carlie/ackermann_cmd*, */carlie/ackermann_cmd/teleop* and */carlie/estop/gamepad* topics.
 The node also multiplexes the right- and left-bumpers of the Logitech F710 gamepad to enable hassle-free transition between the tele-operation and autonomous modes.
 If the right-bumper is held-down the */carlie/ackermann_cmd/teleop* topic is copied into the */carlie/ackermann_cmd* topic which is then passed onto the micro-controller.
 If the left-bumper is held-down the */carlie/ackermann_cmd/autonomous* topic is copied into the */carlie/ackermann_cmd* topic and then passed onto the micro-controller.
 If both right- and left-bumper or neither button is held down the */carlie/estop/gamepad* topic is set to false and the speed within the */carlie/ackermann_cmd* topic is set to zero.

+The *carlie_base.launch* ROS launch file is set to automatically after the computer is turned on, allowing Carlie to be tele-operated on start-up (assuming you installed carlie_pkgs via apt).
+The launch file is automatically run **Gavin knowledge**.

 The figure below shows the nodes, topics and connections when the base layer and low-level ROS packages are running.

 ## The Sensor Layer
+The sensor layer contains the sensor suite for Carlie.
+The default sensor suite consists of a [Slamtec A3 RPLIDAR](https://www.slamtec.com/en/Lidar/A3) and Intel Realsense [D435 Depth](https://www.intelrealsense.com/depth-camera-d435/) and [T265 Tracking](https://www.intelrealsense.com/tracking-camera-t265/) Cameras.
+These sensors can be started utilising provided launch files in the [**carlie_sensors**](https://github.com/RoboticVisionOrg/carlie_sensors) package.

+* The **carlie_sensors.launch** - launches the LIDAR and cameras and is considered the main sensor launch file and includes the 3 launch files below.
+The file also setups a static transform publisher between the top sensor rig and base link.
+This launch file also allows you to not start specific sensors via command line arguments.
+For example, to launch the LIDAR and the depth camera but not the tracking/pose camera you can run the command `roslaunch carlie_sensors carlie_sensors.launch pose_camera_enabled:=false`.
+* The **laser.launch** - launches the A3 RPLIDAR as well as a static transform publisher between the top sensor rig and the LIDAR.
+* The **d435.launch** - launches the D435 Depth camera with the namespace rgbd_camera, as well as a static transform publisher between the top sensor rig and the camera.
+* The **t265.launch** - launches the T265 Tracking camera with the namespace odom_camera, static transform publishers between the top sensor rig and the camera frames and a script which transforms the odometry messages generated by the camera into an odom to base link transform (this is currently used as the odom to base link transform in GMapping).
+The stereo images are currently disabled and not published.

+The default Carlie sensor suite can easily be swapped out for your own custom sensor setup, see [here](custom_sensor_suites) for more details.